Frequently Asked Questions

 If the answer to these three questions is "yes," there is a good chance that we'll consider releasing a DVD.

 What is your next DVD going to cover?
 Our "V-2 in America" came out in 2010, and it has been a long time since we've produced a DVD set.
 In spite of the long hiatus, production has commenced on our next project, which will commemorate the Bell X-1 and the 70th anniversary of manned supersonic flight.
-We expect to complete and release this project during the summer of 2017.
+We expect to complete and release this project during the winter of 2017/18.
 Beyond that, we would very much like to tell the fascinating story of the Navaho cruise missile project.

 Did you actually tool up to produce an injection-molded plastic model kit?
 Yes.
 Don't tell my wife, m'kay?